KhiewJianBin/VR-Puzzle-Room/README.md

   No Installation Required.
 Just Git clone or direct download

 ## Usage
-  1. Run [vrfinal](https://github.com/KhiewJianBin/VR-Puzzle-Room/blob/main/VRFinal/vrfinal.exe) in VRFinal folder
+  1. ~~Run [vrfinal](https://github.com/KhiewJianBin/VR-Puzzle-Room/blob/main/VRFinal/vrfinal.exe)~~ Due to an issue, run vrfinal.exe with -logFile "path" in VRFinal folder

 ## Instructions
 - [F1] in game to see controls